sass/sass/README.md

 * **Encapsulation**.
 The module system should allow authors, particularly library authors, to choose what API they expose.
 They should be able to define entities for internal use without making those entities available for external users to access or modify.
+This also includes the ability to "forward" public APIs from another file.

 * **Configuration**.
 Sass is unusual among languages in that it encourages the use of files whose entire purpose is to produce side effects—specifically, to